ASH Choosing Wisely Champions

 The application period is now closed.

-In cooperation with the ABIM Foundation, ASH has introduced the Choosing Wisely Champions initiative, an annual recognition of practitioners who are working to eliminate costly and potentially harmful overuse of tests and procedures.
+ASH has introduced the Choosing Wisely Champions initiative, an annual recognition of practitioners who are working to eliminate costly and potentially harmful overuse of tests and procedures.

 Each year, three individuals are invited to present at the ASH annual meeting on successful utilization strategies that they have developed and implemented in their practice, institution, or hospital system, providing clinicians, administrators, and other medical professionals with opportunities to learn about projects that might be translated to their own practices.